TomLent1/GHScrunch/README.md

 This program adds GHS translations to each classification, according to the document cited above.
 The main output of the program is `GHS-nz.csv`, which contains chemical IDs, names, and classifications (toxicological summaries and bureaucratic identifiers are omitted).

-It also filters out the records for certain substances that might be considered redundant from a broad chemical hazard assessment perspective.
-Namely, commercial preparations or variants of other substances.
-The following algorithm was devised for this specific dataset.
+It also filters out the records for certain substances that might be considered redundant from a broad chemical hazard assessment perspective: namely, commercial preparations or variants (usually solutions) of other substances.
+The following algorithm seems to work well for this dataset.
 The program looks at substances which share the same CASRN but have different names.
-Among these, it sorts the names alphabetically and identifies the first name as the 'principal' substance.
+Among these, identifies the 'principal' substance (see code for details; the gist is that pure substances don't have '%' in their name).
 Then it looks through the other substances with the same CASRN.
-'Redundant' substances are those which have a name that contains the principal substance name, and also have an identical set of classifications as the principal substance (based on the sorted list of HSNO codes).
+'Redundant' substances are those which have an identical set of classifications as the principal substance (based on the sorted list of HSNO codes).
 The classifications of the redundant substances are not written to the main output file.
 Instead, they are written to `GHS-nz-omit.csv`.
+I recommend looking at this output and checking for unintended omissions.

 Finally, the program also produces a table (CSV) of all unique classification codes that appear in the dataset, along with the full text of their HSNO and corresponding GHS classifications.